cjshmyr/rogue/README.md

 # rogue

 ## About
-Small rogue-like game experiment with TypeScript + PixiJS.
+Small rogue-like game experiment.

+This was a sandbox to teach myself TypeScript and PixiJS, and to epxeriment with GitHub Actions for GitHub Pages deployments.

+The project will not receive any major updates.
+It contains many unfinished features, but several functional ones (A* pathfinding, lighting).

-To try it out, build the source, or check out http://shmyr.net/rogue/game.html.
+To try it out: https://cjshmyr.github.io/rogue/

 ![](demo.png)

-The project will not be updated in its current state.
-It contains many unfinished features, and several functional ones (lighting, A* pathfinding, etc).
+## Compiling

-To build, install TypeScript 2.3.2+ and compile with `tsc`.
-To run, open `game.html`.
+To build, install `npm` & `Gulp`, then run `npm i` and `gulp`.

-If ran locally, depending on the browser's CORS restrictions (e.g. Chrome) you may need to host the page with a web server like Mongoose.
+To run, open `dist/index.html` with a live server (an extension is automatically recommended for Visual Studio Code workspaces).

 ## 3rd party
 [PixiJS (v4.5.2)](http://www.pixijs.com/) - CDN referenced